MiLkEE44/Password_Gen/README.md

-A python password generator made with lis, loops, range, and import random.
+A Python password generator made with lists, loops, range, and import random.